joebologna/rockyourslotsoff/03-Article.md

 ## Methodology

-Agile is methodology.
+Agile is a methodology.
 It can be used for many things.
-It has "camps", SCRUM is a common camp for instance.
+It also has "camps", SCRUM is a common camp for instance.
 In reality, Agile started out at "Extreme Programming" when I learned it.
 Over time, it was produced and adopted widely.
 However, if you actually study the genesis of SCRUM you will discover it was not codified by a software engineer.
-I suppose this is OK, however, as a practicing software engineer trained in CMMI principles from the SEI, I can spot the flaws.
+I suppose this is OK, however, as a practicing software engineer (trained in using techniques from the [SEI](https://sei.cmu.edu)), I can spot the flaws.

 Our objective is to get this product built, so I'll refrain from a methodology discussion.
 Suffice to say, using a pair programmer is essential to agility and yield.
 TDD is essential to yield.
 I've seen many arguments claiming that using TDD is slower than using Agile methods.
-Ok, fine.
-If yield is ignored yield, mistakes are factored out of the yield equation.
-This pawns off unfinished products downstream.
-You may actually be the guy downstream.
+Ok, fine, this is kinda true.
+But let me put a finer point on it using an anecdote:

+While at university we had Unix systems (Linux wasn't invented yet).
+We used `talk` just like chat is used today. `talk` showed you what the other person was typing as they were typing it, not just a flashing `...` like chat does today.
+Watching someone type slowly is actually amusing, so it passed the time.
+Things were slower back then because we used dumb terminals connected over serial lines.
+The speeds were between 300 baud (line speed of 240 bps) and 9600 baud (line speed of 7680 bps).
+But I digress.

+Anyway, we'd use `talk` with our professor who could type phenomenally fast.
+He also made mistakes phenomenally fast.
+He'd backspace over words faster than Tom Hanks in "You've Got Mail."
+Of course, we had to wait until he was done typing to figure out what he was trying to communicate.
+While waiting we'd laugh and say "he's making mistakes at 9600 baud".
+Moral of the story: his yield was terrible.
+He might as well been on a 300 baud connection, it wouldn't have mattered.
+That's yield.

+So, unless you are producing code that doesn't need to be revised your golden.
+It will get through peer review and QA an end up in production.
+Shooting 100%.
+When mistakes come back, yield drops.
+I'm OK with having 1 mistake come back after claiming my code is done.
+After than I get upset with myself and remind myself to go back to basics.
+People I work with, usually don't subscribe to this method.
+They're comfortable with some "technical debt" and they fix it all the time.
+This is fine and all, but re-work is re-work and it usually comes at a bad time or interferes with creating a new asset.
+Sometimes for weeks or longer.

+If this doesn't bother you, think about the poor soul picking up a project you leave.
+That person has a learning curve and maybe just the code to look at, and oh yeah, some deadline to fix or create something.
+Leaving technical debt for the future puts people joining your project at a disadvantage.
+You might be a team lead, what happens?
+You'll start writing the, usually the harder stuff and it negates adding someone to the project in the first place.
+Admittedly, I'm exaggerating, but I hope you get the point.

-Suffice to say, using a AI as a pair programmer is better than nothing.
+Suffice to say, using an AI as a pair programmer is better than nothing.
 Since it's just me doing this project soup to nuts, that's what I'll do.

 ## Prompt for a Simple Web Page

+I'll let "the other guy" (ChatGPT) write some code and I'll be the pair programmer.
+Since we need a web page, lets just ask for it along with some details.

 ```
 Prompt: write me code to display a web page like this: